wessenstam/stageworkshop/README.md

 This script supports staging HPoC clusters for [Nutanix Workshops](http://www.nutanixworkshops.com).
-It greatly automates the majority of the [Workshop Setup Guide](http://www.nutanixworkshops.com/en/latest/setup/).
+It automates the majority of the [Workshop Setup Guide](http://www.nutanixworkshops.com/en/latest/setup/).
-Now you can have push-button Calm in about an hour.
+After HPoC Foundation, you can have push-button Calm in about half an hour!

 # Table of Contents #